 While guest musicians may appear on recordings from time to time, the music retains a singular vision and inspiration that pervades from the heart and soul of studio artist, composer and producer George Mahn, III.
 The essence of the artist’s musical ideas derives from his search for hope and salvation within his spiritual landscape.
 He feels melody helps discovery and acceptance when words are not enough to express feelings.
 The purpose of the music is not only to entertain, but also to stimulate the mind and instill a sense of personal understanding by magnifying collective experience.

 The versatile guitarist has always had a talent for crafting evocative new musical worlds.
 His original compositions, with their vigoroso progressions, transparent orchestrations and unforgettable melodies, explore a wide range of forms.
-Juxtaposing a love of fresh, innovative sonic palettes with traditional orchestra, he incorporates rock, pop, avant-garde jazz, world music, modern minimalism, ambient electronica and other elements to create a signature sound that is distinctively familiar, yet constantly evolving.
+Juxtaposing a love of fresh, innovative sonic palettes with traditional orchestra, he incorporates new age, chill, rock, pop, avant-garde jazz, world fusion, modern minimalism, ambient electronica and other elements to create a signature sound that is distinctively familiar, yet constantly evolving.

 Always mindful, the lyricist also muses about life adventures via his blog, Vertical Tales.

 My office the past week.
 Working with these genuine songwriters and musical artists to produce their new album has been a real pleasure!
 Frogville Studios rolled out the red carpet and our masterful musicians elevated the entire project.
 Excited for Marc and Paula Rhae Malin! pic.twitter.com/bstarXwe7r— George Mahn III (@GentryAvenue) October 28, 2023